 Integrating your data

-Wherever you store your data points, be it CRMs or data warehouses, you have to have a seamless integration with your email campaigns.
+Wherever you store your data points, be it CRMs or data warehouses, you have to have seamless CRM-email integration with your email campaigns.

 Such an integration is key to opening the lines of communication between what the customer is telling you and your creative response.